You might have even used an RFID wristband to tap and pay for drinks or post a photo to your Facebook account.

 UHF (ultra high frequency) tags store up to 8 kilobytes of information.

 For access control systems, RFID tags are usually 3 kilobytes or smaller.

 What Data can an RFID Wristband Collect?

-Using RFID technology gives organisers real-time analytics of how wearers move about and interact with your event, venue or attraction.
+Using RFID technology gives organizers real-time analytics of how wearers move about and interact with your event, venue or attraction.

 You can highlight busy periods, queue times, and popular attractions.
-Helping you constantly flex and adapt to optimise the experience for your visitors.
+Helping you constantly flex and adapt to optimize the experience for your visitors.